gbajsingh/Excel-web-scraping-automation/Predicting Employee Attrition.md

 # Introduction
 Employee attrition is basically a employee turnover rate of an organization.
 Attrition can be caused by both voluntary(for e.g. retirement, self-quit) or involuntary (for e.g. layoff) reason.
-Nonethless, identifying factors that leads to attrition can help an organization to take prevention measures.
+Nonethless, identifying factors that leads to attrition can help an organization to take preventive measures.
 For example, a company would rather keep its high performance employees than to train and hire new ones.

 Age seems like a reasonable factor for the retirement related attrition.
 Other variables such as income, commute and job satisfaction could play a significant role for employees when deciding to saty with the organization.